matheus-rodrigues00/php_marketplace/README.md

 admin@admin.com
 123456
 ```
 - On the dashboard you can take a look on the Products and ProductTypes which are the main entities of this project.
-- Briefly the ProductTypes gives the Tax Rate to the products in order to calculate the total price of the sale;
+Briefly the ProductTypes gives the Tax Rate to the products in order to calculate the total price of the sale;
 - You can add the products on the Products tab after log in and add the products to your cart;
 - You can see your cart on the Cart tab and modify the product quantity or remove it;
 - Also you can create a new product as well as create a new Product Type which will be used to add Taxes over the products;
 - The main thing is on the cart, where you can visualize the total price of the sale and the total taxes;

+I have also created a Postman collection with all the endpoints, you can find it on the root directory of the project.

 ## Endpoints
 ### products